libor-m/scrimer/doc/1-remove-adaptors.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Results of the quality check of the raw data can be used as a reference point to check the improvments done by this step.

 ::

+    IN=00-raw
     OUT=10-fastqc
     mkdir $OUT
-    fastqc --outdir=$OUT --noextract --threads=8 00-raw/*.fastq
+    fastqc --outdir=$OUT --noextract --threads=8 $IN/*.fastq

 Split the files according to MIDs with SFFile
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If you used multiplexing via MID adaptors during library preparation, you have to split the reads according to the information stored in the sequences.
-TODO:
-sff format is necessary to use SFFile tool and we got the data as .fastq
+This is done by ``sfffile``, and you have to convert resulting sff files to fastq format.

 Remove cDNA synthesis primers with cutadapt
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^